rescolar/react-redux-todos-simple/README.md

 ```
 cd src

-jspm install
+yarn

 ```

-#### Install live-server to test it if needed
+#### Install yarn to test it if needed

-To test the example you can use live-server
+To test the example you can use yarn, so install it if it is not done yet

 ```
-npm install live-server
+npm install --global yarn

 ```